• Daily Crossword

 1 work that is given by teachers for students to do at home I still haven't done my geography homework.
 How much homework do you get?
 I have to write up the notes for homework. compare classwork Topic Collocations Education learning. acquire/get/lack experience/training/(an) education; receive/provide somebody with training

-Best Answer.
-Copy.
+Is Homework an adjective.
 No, it is a compound noun.
 It cannot be used as an adverb, although it is a noun adjunct (acts likie an adjective) when used in terms such as homework assignments.
-Wiki User.
+No, it ...

 A compound adjective is an adjective that is formed using two or more words that express a single idea (e.g., in-depth).
 When a compound adjective occurs before the noun it modifies (attributive), the individual words are typically connected by a hyphen.
 Frequently, no hyphen is needed when the compound adjective is placed after the noun ...